Nazaroni/Nazaroni/README.md

 ## I'm a Husband, Father, Developer, and Dreamer!!!

-- 🌱 I’m currently learning Go :ghost: and improving my :de: language skills.
+- 🌱 I’m currently learning "Rust" :ghost: and improving my :de: language skills.
 - 👯 I’m looking to collaborate with other content creators and developers
 - 🥅 2022 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to play with my daughter :girl:
+- ⚡ Fun fact: I love to play with my daughter :girl: and son :boy: :sunny:
 - :electric_plug: Also, I love cool tech gadgets :movie_camera:
 - I ❤️ Open Source
 - I speak: :ukraine:, :us:, :de:, :poland:, and a little :fr: